 U.S., China to each allow 4 weekly flights for airlines; Delta to fly next week

-In a statement, the Transportation Department said it will continue to press for the full restoration of passenger air travel between the United States and China, in part to allow for the repatriation of Chinese students who have been unable to fly home because of the shortage of flights.
 "As the Chinese government allows more flights by U.S. carriers, we will reciprocate," it said.
+The United States had threatened to bar Chinese passenger flights on June 16 due to Beijing's curbs on U.S. airlines amid simmering tensions between the world's two largest economies, and has raised concerns about the number of charter flights Chinese carriers want to fly.

+Among U.S. airlines, Delta Air Lines and United Airlines had each sought to restart daily passenger flights to China in June but changed their plans in the absence of government approval.
+Following China's agreement to allow four U.S. flights total, Delta said it would operate two flights to Shanghai from Seattle next week and once weekly flights from Seattle and Detroit beginning in July, all via Seoul.

-A person briefed on the matter said Chinese authorities have agreed to some changes on requirements for U.S. carriers flying there, including allowing temperature checks to be done before flights take off for China, rather than mid-flight as previously discussed.
-United Airlines had also asked for approval to resume flights to China in June.
+United said it was aiming to re-launch service to China in the weeks ahead.
+Chinese authorities have already agreed to some changes on requirements for U.S. carriers, including allowing temperature checks to be done before flights take off for China, rather than mid-flight as previously discussed, a person briefed on the matter said.

 ALSO READ